-- Kids Room Treasures - Here you will find colorful quilts and comforter sets with different geometric block patterns but mostly in Full/Queen size.
+- Walmart - Here you will find colorful quilts and comforter sets with different geometric block patterns.
+They also offer character pillows.

 - Amazon- Here the Minecraft bedding is mixed in with other stuff but you can find twin size quilts and comforters along with queen size.

 - Etsy - Check here periodically for handmade pillows, quilts and blankets with character faces or pixelated colors.
 The inventory changes often so if you see something you like, you should purchase as soon as possible.

 Sponge Painted Curtains